MGreenwood/KeyCrafter/README.md

 After installing, just type `keycrafter` in your terminal to play!

+### Manual Installation
+If you prefer, you can download the binaries directly from our [GitHub releases](https://github.com/MGreenwood/KeyCrafter/releases).

 ## Features

 - **Console-based gameplay** - Runs entirely in your terminal